Symmetric noncrossing partitions of an annulus with double points: The symmetric annulus with two double points

 \begin{lemma} Let $c$ be a Coxeter element of $\Stildedes$, represented as a partition of $\set{\pm1,\ldots,\pm(n-1)}$ into outer, inner, and double points.
 If $a_1, \ldots, a_{n-3}$ are the outer points in increasing order, $p_1$ is a label of the upper double point, and~$p_2$ is the positive label of the lower double point, then $c$ is the permutation

 \end{lemma}

-\begin{proof} One can easily check the lemma when ${c=s_0 s_1 \cdots s_{n-1}}$.
-(In this case, the double points are $\pm1$ and $\pm(n-1)$ and outer points are $2,3,\ldots,n-2$.)
-Any two Coxeter elements of $\Stildedes$ are conjugate by source-sink moves, so we can complete the proof by showing that the conclusion of the lemma is preserved under source-sink moves on $c$.
+\begin{proof} One can easily check the statement when ${c=s_0 s_1 \cdots s_{n-1}}$, with double points $\pm1$ and $\pm(n-1)$ and outer points $2,\ldots,n-2$.
+Any two Coxeter elements of $\Stildedes$ are conjugate by source-sink moves, so we can complete the proof by showing that source-sink moves preserve the statement.
 We omit the simple details. \end{proof}